 If you meet for drinks—alcoholic or otherwise—have your drink order ready to go.

 For non-drinkers, maybe it’s as simple as a ginger ale with lime.
 Maybe it’s a non-alcoholic beer.
 Maybe it’s a Shirley freakin’ Temple!

 The non-alcoholic drinks market surpassed $11 billion in 2022, so you’ve got way more options than you used to.

 Women don’t care; just be ready when the waiter or bartender shows up.

 It is NOT sexy to watch a guy dither—YES, DITHER—over a drink menu at a bar or restaurant.

 One time in LA, I scheduled a meeting at my hotel, right at that weird time in the afternoon where it could be early enough to order another coffee, or late enough to grab a cocktail.

 I grabbed us a table (not seats at the bar) as I knew the person I was meeting was of a faith that meant there was a good chance he didn’t drink, and ordered a pot of tea.
-I didn’t have to, of course (I own my choices, too), but I didn’t know him very well and decided I wanted him to feel as comfortable as possible.
+Of course, I didn’t have to (I own my choices, too), but I didn’t know him very well and decided I wanted him to feel as comfortable as possible.